 Somewhere in the middle?
 The business casual dress code is becoming increasingly popular as many offices adopt more of a relaxed vibe.
 These kind of looks are geared towards comfort so lose the neckwear and pop open the top button of your shirt.
 Alternatively, the grandad collar is a less restrictive smart-casual option.
 What's more, the business casual dress code is a great excuse (not that you need one!) to wear tweed, after all it was originally designed for casual wear.
 Either break it up with some chinos or be brave and show off your full tweed three piece in all its glory.

-Our stretch suits are ideal for the daily grind, shop the collection here.
+Our stretch suits are ideal for the daily grind.